Your 12-Month Coaching and mentoring package begins on the 1st of the months after you sign up. It ends after 12 months.

 1. When you place your order, you will be directed to a screen to download your Quick Start package.
 Download all documents using links that appear on the screen.
-Your package includes digital guides - download those, too.
+Your package includes digital reference guides (eBooks) - download those, too.

 2. Read the step-by-step instructions in the Quick Start document.
 Then follow the instructions to kick-off your coaching session with Roy.